OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   TODO See Annex C in ENISA 2021 document for Stability terms, adversarial regulaiser, input gradient regularisation, defenisvie distillation and Random feature nullification.

   Links to standards:
-  * ISO/IEC TR 24029 - Assessment of the robustness of neural networks.
+  * ISO/IEC TR 24029 (Assessment of the robustness of neural networks).
 Gap: TODO.

 * TRAINADVERSARIAL (development-time datascience).
 Add adversarial examples to the training set to make the model more resilient (Datascience).
 While adversarial training does make a model more robust against specific attacks, it is important to note that it also adds significant training overhead, does not scale well with model complexity / input dimension, can lead to overfitting, and may not generalize well to new attack methods.
 For a general summary of adversarial training, see [Bai et al.](https://arxiv.org/pdf/2102.01356.pdf)